Please note: absentjustice.com/Tampering With Evidence is a work in progress.

 where Telstra and the government bureaucrats had left off by allowing John Pinnock (the TIO) to use Dr Hughes’ wife’s integrity to stop Laurie James (the President of the Institute of Arbitrators Australia) from uncovering the truth.

-It was during this Committee hearing, in the presence of Mr Pinnock that Senator Schacht questioned Telstra’s John Armstrong concerning my claims that the BCI Cape Bridgewater tests were fabricated stating: “…As a result of those complaints, did you find that Telstra had to take any action in respect of the BCI report to rectify any inaccuracies or shortcomings in the system”
+It was during a Senate Estimates Committee hearing, in the presence of Mr Pinnock that Senator Schacht questioned Telstra’s John Armstrong concerning my claims that the BCI Cape Bridgewater tests were fabricated stating: “…As a result of those complaints, did you find that Telstra had to take any action in respect of the BCI report to rectify any inaccuracies or shortcomings in the system”

 “Yes.
 The basis upon which it was put that the report was fabricated was an apparent clash of dates, as I recall, with two sets of testing.
 This goes back a couple of years.
 I believe that claimant raised the matter with the TIO.
 Telstra went to Bell Canada and raised the clash of dates with it.
 As I recall, Bell Canada provided a letter saying there was an error in the report”.